stuart-thackray/pi_gpio_web/README.md

     sudo rm gpio.config

 # TODO
-- [ ] Determine if naming the pins would be worthwhile; i.e. doorbell, red led, e.t.c.
+- [ ] Determine if custom naming of the GPIO would be worthwhile; i.e. doorbell, red led, e.t.c.
-- [ ] Make more todos

 # Screenshot/Demo